Child Health has 16 divisions, each focused on providing the best education for future physicians and the best care for children and their families.

 The autism, developmental and behavioral pediatrics division addresses the complex, inter-related problems of infants and children with disabilities.
 Individualized assessments and programs are designed to meet the special needs of the child and the family.
 Assessment and programs are based on a team approach that includes specialists in developmental pediatrics, speech and language pathology, psychology, physical therapy, occupational therapy, audiology, social services and nutrition.

-Faculty members in the division lead nationally recognized patient care, education and research programs at the Thompson Center for Autism and Neurodevelopmental Disorders.
+Faculty members in the division lead nationally recognized patient care, education and research programs at the Thompson Center for Autism and Neurodevelopment.

 The pediatric diabetes and endocrinology division provides state-of-the-art care to children throughout Missouri who have endocrinologic disorders including diabetes mellitus.
 The division has a comprehensive diabetes management program with a team approach to care.